LeaVerou/lea.verou.me/2024/context-chips/index.md

 Could we do better?
 **What if users could select _both_ experience _and_ sentiment with a single click?**

-Guided by this, I designed a UI where selecting sentiment is done via "sentiment chips" which are **actually part of the answer**, so clicking them _also_ selects the answer they are accompanying, allowing users to express an answer across both variables with a single click, or just select the answer itself to express no sentiment.
+Guided by this, I designed a UI where selecting sentiment is done via "context chips" which are **actually part of the answer**, so clicking them _also_ selects the answer they are accompanying, allowing users to express an answer across both variables with a single click, or just select the answer itself to express no sentiment.
 To reduce visual clutter, these only faded in on hover.
 Additionally, clicking on the selected chip a second time would deselect it, fixing a longstanding UX issue with radio buttons [^radios].